skytap/well-architected-framework/resiliency/solutions/VTL/IBMi-iSCSI-VTL-Backups.md

 ###### *[Back to the Top](#toc)*
 ### Section 3 - Recovery to target LPAR using NFS<a name="_Toc125454670"></a>

-On Skytap, you need to create 2 LPARs (NFS and Target) and assign VTL to both.
+On {{site.Brand}}, you need to create 2 LPARs (NFS and Target) and assign VTL to both.
 All the steps we are going to follow now will be in the system recovery report generated in the last step.
 Below explains the steps for better understanding.

 #### Section 3.1 NFS server steps<a name="nfs-server-steps"></a>